samber/do/docs/docs/service-registration/lazy-loading.md

 :::info

-This is highly recommended to use the anonymous service invocation to let the framework handle naming.
+It is highly recommended to use anonymous service invocation to let the framework handle naming.

 :::